Roman Catholic relief bills: O'Connell

 Daniel O'Connell believed that Catholic grievances might be redressed by peaceful agitation.
 From 1810 his position was that of leader, and the fight for emancipation was the fight made by O'Connell.
 It was an uphill fight.
 Anxious to attract the Catholic masses, and at the same time not to infringe on the Convention Act, he had drawn up the constitution of the Catholic Committee in 1809 with great care; but it went down before a viceregal proclamation, and the same fate befell its successor, the Catholic Board.

 The viceroys of the time were advised by the Orangemen, and governed by coercion acts.
 O'Connell's difficulties were increased by the continued agitation of the Veto.
 In opposing it he was aided by the bishops and the clergy; but John Thomas Troy and Lord Fingall, aided by the English Catholics, procured a rescript from Rome in their favour.

-1813 and later Bills
+1813 and later bills

-The Roman Catholic Relief Act 1813 extended the 1793 Act's relief to Irish Roman Catholics in England.
+The Roman Catholic Relief Act 1813 extended the Roman Catholic Relief Act 1793's relief to Irish Roman Catholics in England.

-In 1813, Grattan, supported by Canning and Castlereagh, passed through its second reading a Catholic Relief Bill, which however was lost in Committee.
+In 1813, Grattan, supported by Canning and Castlereagh, passed through its second reading a Catholic Relief Bill, which however was lost in committee.
 Nothing daunted, he continued his efforts.
 He conceded the Veto, and yet each year the motion he brought forward was rejected.

-When he died in 1820 Plunket took the matter in hand, and in 1821 succeeded in passing a Bill through the House of Commons.
+When he died in 1820 Plunket took the matter in hand, and in 1821 succeeded in passing a bill through the House of Commons.
 Even the concession of the Veto could not buy off the hostility of the House of Lords, who threw out the bill; and it seemed as if emancipation would never come.